Texas Palm Trees

 Growing Palm Trees in Texas

-Hot sun and dry air are not the best conditions for palm trees that prefer tropical climate.
+Hot sun and dry air are not the best conditions for palm trees that prefer tropical climates.
 Therefore, when choosing palm trees for your yard, make sure they are durable and will tolerate desert conditions.
-Even though these palms are tough, you need to provide them with enough water.
-Here are some of the palm trees that can be grown in Texas:

 More Palm Trees»